 I’m collaborating with LED designer Moritz Waldemeyer, who’s created light pieces for will.i.am and Versace, to fill the main ballroom with hundreds of his LED candles, which will be centrally controlled to create a music-responsive sculpture.

-The exhibition’s been postponed, but is due to feature Veronica Smirnoff, Ivgenia Naiman, and DUSKMANN, and is sponsored by the Cavalli Foundation and the Russian Ministry of Culture.
+The exhibition’s been postponed, but is due to feature Veronica Smirnoff, Ivgenia Naiman, and DUSKMANN, and is sponsored by the Cavalli Foundation.

 2 birthday pieces.
 The 1st was for my sister’s 40th – the name is a tribute to the geeky titles beboppers would give their compositions in the ’40’s.
 It was recorded and then played back on a Yamaha Disklavier.
 The 2nd is a Russian lullaby I wrote for one of my students to play, recorded on her piano.

 2 piano arrangements of pieces from an early draft of my musical: the 1st was a horror overture for ‘cello and piano, the 2nd was a song for voice, flute, ‘cello, and piano.

 Another birthday piece and another arrangement.
 The melody of the first is inspired by Schubert’s songs, but the accompaniment drags it into the 20th Century.
 The 2nd is modelled on Chopin’s Polonaises.

 “Ok – so who would like to start playing the piano without the hours of frustration learning music theory?
 I’m one.
 That’s exactly what Benedict does in this course. … I’m amazed at what I’ve been able to learn and play.”

 “This course walks you through playing simple songs, but they actually sound like the real thing which gave me a sense of accomplishment and encouraged me to keep playing.
 I highly recommend this course!”